craigmichaelmartin/pure-orm/README.md

 ## Current Limitations

-- the dao you are writing your sql in will always be in the "select" and will be the one you want as your root(s) return objects
+- the dao you are writing your sql in must always be in the "select" and must be the one you want as your root(s) return objects
-  - the query can start from some other table, and join a bunch of times to get there
+  - the query can start from some other table, and join a bunch of times to get there, though
-- there is a clear path in the "select" to your leaf joined-to-entities (eg, (Good): Article, ArticleTag, Tag, TagModerator, Moderator; not (Bad): Article, Moderator).
+- there must be a clear path in the "select" to your leaf joined-to-entities (eg, (Good): Article, ArticleTag, Tag, TagModerator, Moderator; not (Bad): Article, Moderator).
-- the result of _the select_ will always be a tree, and not circular (eg, (Bad): Article, Person, Group, GroupArticle, Article)
+- the result of _the select_ must always be a non-circular tree (eg, (Bad): Article, Person, Group, GroupArticle, Article)

+## Todo:

-- probably performance.
+- Performance.
 While the API has been somewhat thought through and iterated on to this point, the implementation details have been secondary, knowing that they can be perfected in time.

-## Todo:
+Probably about time now.

-- add more tests
+- Add more tests
-- Bug: if a table references the same table twice, the first one is found as the nodePointingToIt and so ends up throwing.
+- Known Bug: if a table references the same table twice, the first one is found as the nodePointingToIt and so ends up throwing.
   - ideally the fix to this will change the behavior of when a table points to another table by another name (author_id -> person)
-- think about how to handle the none case of oneOrNone, any, and none
+- Think about how to handle the none case of oneOrNone, any, and none